ThePhD/ThePhD.github.io/_posts/2019-11-23-Concerns about SG6 TS Bits.markdown

 ## Fix 1: Proper Iterators

 In `itsy.bitsy` there are bit iterators, modeled after a paper already sent to the Standards Committee and on its 10th+ revision.
 There's no reason to not put those iterators on `std::bits` and `std::bitset<N>`.
-Not being able to use standard library algorithms with standard-like containers is something of an sad joke. itsy.bitsy also proves that by providing these iterators, you can optimize the standard library algorithms appropriately **and** make it so other people can use `std::bit_iterator`s properly and get the same performance benefits.
+Not being able to use standard library algorithms with standard-like containers is something of an sad joke.
+One of the goals of itsy.bitsy was also to prove that by providing these iterators, you can optimize the standard library algorithms appropriately.
+This makes it so other people can use `std::bit_iterator`s with their containers and reap the same performance benefits.

 This is fundamental to having `std::bits` be generally accessible to all levels of programmers.
 It will unlock its use in many different contexts, far beyond the one-off uses of `std::bitset<N>`; creating types which are incompatible with the goals and creeds of the Standard Library at large is destined to make `std::bits` the equivalent of annoying vaporware, and far less powerful than `std::vector<bool>`.